 - Significant wetlands;

 - Significant coastal wetlands;

 - Significant woodlands;

 - Significant valleylands;

-- Significant wildlife habitat (SWH);
+- Significant wildlife habitat;

 - Fish habitat;

-- Habitat of endangered and threatened species; and - Significant areas of natural and scientific interest.
+- Habitat of endangered and threatened species; and

+- Significant Areas of Natural and Scientific Interest (ANSIs).

-Development and site alteration shall not be permitted in significant wetlands, or in significant coastal wetlands in Ecoregions 5E, 6E and 7E.
-The Subject Lands are located within Ecoregion 7E.
-Development and site alteration shall not be permitted in significant woodlands, significant valleylands, SWH or significant ANSIs, unless it is demonstrated that there will be no negative impacts on the natural features or their ecological functions.
+Development and site alteration shall not be permitted in significant wetlands within Ecoregions 5E, 6E or 7E, or in significant coastal wetlands.
+Development and site alteration shall not be permitted in significant woodlands, significant valleylands, significant wildlife habitat or significant ANSIs, unless it is demonstrated that there will be no negative impacts on the natural features or their ecological functions.

 Development and site alteration shall not be permitted in the habitat of endangered and threatened species or in fish habitat, except in accordance with provincial and federal requirements.
-Development and site alteration may be permitted on lands adjacent to fish habitat provided it has been demonstrated that there will be no negative impacts on the natural feature or its ecological functions.